gxchain/docs/docs/advanced/plugin_txid.md

 ## 2. Compilation and startup

-To use the plugin, compile the `witness_node` program with the plugin as follows.
+The release program does not include the plugin.
+If you want to use the plugin, please follow the steps below to compile the duration_node program with the plugin.

 ### 2.1 Compilation

 #### 1. Download leveldb dependencies and install